LANGUAGE

 The science of language has large and close analogies in geological science, with its ceaseless evolution, its fossils, and its numberless submerged layers and hidden strata, the infinite go-before of the present.
 Or, perhaps language is more like some vast living body, or perennial body of bodies.

-I think I am done with many of the words of the past hundred centuries.
+But I think I am done with many of the words of the past hundred centuries—sounded and resounded words, chattering words, echoes, dead words.
 I am mad that their poems, bibles, words, still rule and represent the earth, and are not yet superseded.
 I say we have here, now, a greater age to celebrate, greater ideas to embody, than anything even in Greece or Rome.

-But why do I say so?
+Yet why do I say so?
 I must not, will not, be impatient.
-The points where they differ are not near as remarkable as where they resemble.

 The English language befriends the grand American expression—it is brawny enough and limber and full enough.
 It is not a polished fossil language, but the true broad fluid language of democracy.
 It is the dialect of common sense.
 It is the speech of the proud and melancholy races and of all who aspire.
 It is the chosen tongue to express growth, faith, self-esteem, freedom, justice, equality, friendliness, amplitude, prudence, decision, and courage.